Early Intensive Behavioral Intervention Program

 - Partnerships between therapy teams and family members to increase learning and generalization of skills across all members

-The program accepts children as young as 18 months who have been diagnosed with an autism spectrum disorder or other pervasive developmental disorders.
+The program accepts children as young as 18 months who have been diagnosed with Autism Spectrum Disorder.

 A psychiatric or psychological evaluation that recommends an intensive level of behavioral intervention is necessary.
 Children receive treatment as long as all involved parties agree at interagency meetings.
 Children who are in full-time placements through their school districts are not eligible.